 SAVING MONEY ON TRAVEL FOR YOUR TRIP TO HPW

 We flew to Orlando from Houston on a Friday morning, and flew back out of Orlando on Sunday morning.
 We bought three roundtrip tickets and stayed in a hotel for two nights about 2 miles from Universal Studios.
-We saved by flying Spirit Airlines; our roundtrip flight was $122 per person and since we were only going to be there for a weekend, two of us only took a personal item (a backpack) as our luggage.
+We saved by flying Spirit Airlines; our roundtrip flight was $122 per person and since we were only going to be there for a weekend, we took a personal item (a backpack) as our luggage.
 Spirit Airlines charges for carry-on and checked baggage (although checked bags are cheaper than carry-ons), but we only needed to pack a standard backpack with clothes and toiletries for our quick trip.

 We booked two nights at a hotel nearby for $44 per person per night.
 It had a full kitchen, two bedrooms, two full bathrooms, and a living room.
 It slept six people, so realistically it could have been $22 per night if more people had gone.
 We had more than enough room!